-At the time of printing of this Information Circular, management of the Corporation knows of no such amendments, variations or other matters to come before the Meeting other than the matters referred to in the Notice of Meeting.
-If any other matter properly comes before the Meeting, it is the intention of the persons named in the enclosed Instrument of Proxy to vote the Common Shares represented thereby in accordance with their best judgment on such matters.
+At the time of printing of this Circular, management of the Corporation knows of no such amendments, variations or other matters to come before the Meeting other than the matters referred to in the Notice of Meeting.

 Registered Shareholders may wish to vote by proxy whether or not they are able to attend the Meeting in person.
-Registered Shareholders who choose to submit a proxy may do so by completing, dating and signing the enclosed Instrument of Proxy and returning it to the Corporation's transfer agent, Computershare, by fax at 1 (866) 249-7775, or by mail or by hand to c/o Proxy Department.
-Registered Shareholders may also us the internet at www.investorvote.com to transmit their voting instructions.
+Registered Shareholders who choose to submit a proxy may do so by completing, dating and signing the Instrument of Proxy and returning it to the Corporation's transfer agent, Computershare, by fax at 1 (866) 249-7775, or by mail or by hand to c/o Proxy Department.
+Registered Shareholders may also use the Internet at www.investorvote.com to transmit their voting instructions.